adrianjost/SmartLight-Web-Client/README.md

 npm install

 # serve with hot reload at localhost:8080
-yarn dev
+npm run dev

 # build for production with minification
-yarn build
+npm run build

 # build for production and view the bundle analyzer report
-yarn build --report
+npm run build --report

 # deploy to firebase
 npm deploy